 This is our key goal for us.
 We started working on this topic by having regular contact with Secretary of State for Sport Tracy Crouch and a member of my team contacted Jennie Price who the president of “Sport England”.
 We are going to have a meeting with her, show her where we are and ask her how it is possible to speed up what is today a ridiculously long procedure for a new sport and especially when this sport is played by 8 million people. worldwide.

 * What are the goals of the Bristish Padel Federation for 2016?

 A higher level of participation because the participation of the British Padel circuit has increased steadily BUT when you go to places like Scotland, Huddersfield or Birmingham, the participation rate is low because of a weak Spanish community unlike London , where the Spaniards are very numerous and come to play the tournaments.

-Lower participation in weaker / intermediate players (Category B & C tournaments).
-The best players (Cat A) will still be able to play in the big clubs, but smaller clubs with 1 or 2 courts can also organize a tournament on a day to attract players and play them.
+Lower participation among weaker / intermediate players (Category B & C tournaments).
+The best players (Cat.
+A) will still be able to play in the big clubs but the smaller clubs with 1 or 2 courts can also organize a one-day tournament to attract the players and make them play.

-Our objective is this one: to increase the rate of participation in tournament.
+Our objective is this: to increase the participation rate in tournaments.